 Initially, there is friction among these three cultures.
 However, when Vibhishana, the Rakshasa King, and Hanuman, the Vaanara noble, become allies of Rama, the King of Ayodhya, all the three cultures come together and fuse into one great culture– the culture of Rama Rajya.”

 Dr. Moily recited a stanza describing King Dashrath’s attitude in treating even the poorest of the poor as ”equal,” saying ”his feelings reflect true Rama Rajya.”
-Another stanza he cited dwelt on the education Vishwamitra imparted to Rama and Lakshmana, by ordering the brothers to walk instead of covering a distance on a chariot. ”Unless the rulers, administrators, experience the pain and suffering of the poorest and weakest, they cannot be good for their jobs,” he summed up.
+Another stanza he cited dwelt on the education Vishwamitra imparted to Rama and Lakshmana by ordering the brothers to walk instead of covering a distance on a chariot. ”Unless the rulers, administrators, experience the pain and suffering of the poorest and weakest, they cannot be good for their jobs,” he said.

-A lot could be learned and utilized in order to make the country a better place if we could take this Rajya as an example.(Last Updated On: March 29, 2020)
+A lot could be learned and utilized to make the country a better place if we could take this Rajya as an example.(Last Updated On: August 16, 2022)